oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 Documentation can be a 2-edged sword.
 Out of date documentation can be confusing.
 But enough documentation needs to be provided to get a new user up-and-running.

-Documentation for setting up a development/test environment is also important.

 Simple runnable examples and scripts can often serve also as documentation.

 Examples: on first attempt, I was unable to get the selectable-score app running.
 Turns out it would only work out-of-the-box on an older version of node.

+### Document development environment setup

+Documentation for setting up a development/test environment is also important.

+Example: could not get Hello MELD app to run using a local, modified copy of meld-clients-core.
+The same app was working when built using the published meld-clients-core library.
+Whatever I do, there seems to be some dependency missing.

+Say npm link in your local m-c-c and then npm link meld-clients-core in the app

 ### Software platform complexity